Path isomorphisms between quiver Hecke and diagrammatic Bott-Samelson endomorphism algebras: Recasting the diagrammatic Bott--Samelson relations in the quiver Hecke algebra

 Unlike earlier sections, we find that neither of \ref{aimofthis} or \ref{aimofthis2} is of minimal length.
 We again set $j=i+1$.
 First assume that $b_\al \geq b_\bet$.
 For \ref{aimofthis}, we must simplify the middle of the diagram.
-We define
+We define ${\sf FH}_{q,\al\bet\al}$ to be the path